andreapavoni/vim_starter_kit/README.md

-My vim configuration
+Vim starter kit (yet another one)
 ==========================

 This configuration started as a Janus fork where I put my own configs, plugins and shortcuts.
-But I was quite unhappy with the way the plugins were managed, so I re-started from [Mislav](https://github.com/mislav/vimfiles)'s config, adding my own customizations.
+But I was quite unhappy with the way the plugins were managed, so I re-started from [Mislav](https://github.com/mislav/vimfiles)'s leaner config, then I've added my own customizations, ending to a completely different result.

-It uses [vundle](https://github.com/gmarik/vundle) instead of [Pathogen](https://github.com/tpope/vim-pathogen), gitmodules are handy, but I prefer the vundle approach.
+It uses [vundle](https://github.com/gmarik/vundle) instead of [Pathogen](https://github.com/tpope/vim-pathogen), gitmodules are handy, but I prefer the vundle's approach: manage plugins by editing a file, instead of tracking external repos.

 Some credits are necessary, I learned/stolen a lot from their code/configs/tips: